The 9 Worst Startup Fundraising Mistakes

 2. Seeking funding too early

 Don’t be too quick to raise money.
 Bootstrapping is a viable option for many, many companies.
 The sooner you sell equity, the more it will ultimately cost you in loss of leverage and dilution.
 Early dilution is offset by valuation increases, but early funding just ups the ante and is often a poor move.
+A cash advance milwaukee loan is a less expensive option for borrowing if you need immediate cash to cover some of your expenses.

 3. Not providing a cash-flow analysis